composablehorizons/composeicons/README.md

 ## Contributing

-We are currently accepting contributions in the form of bug reports and feature requests, in the form of Github issues.
+We are currently accepting contributions in the form of bug reports and feature & icons requests, in the form of Github issues.